 Most hybrid bikes will have these elements, but the majority of road bikes and mountain bikes won’t.
 Luckily, there are a variety of mudguards that clamp onto the frame at either the seat post or the rear stays.

-Front suspension on the bike means you can’t bolt a mudguard on at the apex of the forks like you would on a rigid framed bike, so you’ll need to get an MTB specific guard.
+The front suspension of the bike means you can’t bolt a mudguard on at the apex of the forks like you would on a rigid framed bike, so you'll need to get an MTB specific guard.

-The alternatives here include small guards that fit onto underneath of the frame, or a stretchy neoprene or rubber guard that straps between stanchions at the top of the forks.
+The alternatives here include small guards that fit onto the underneath of the frame or a stretchy neoprene or rubber guard that straps between stanchions at the top of the forks.

 None of the options will keep you completely mud free, but it will guard against the worst of the spray that your front wheel will kick up.

 You need to check that the mudguard you fit doesn't touch the wheel when the front suspension is fully compressed.